-14 Ronga terms for people who work and live in South Africa as illegal migrants merchandise back to Durban.
+On the other hand, the growing number of cross-border traders, in particular, stay 'legal' by returning regularly to Mozambique to take money or goods home and bring more merchandise back to Durban.
 But they then carry out their trade as street vendors without the necessary municipal permits.
 They are legally present in Durban, but what they do there is illegal in terms of the municipal by-laws.

-Survival strategies in Durban: access and entry.
+Survival strategies in Durban: access and entry

 Given that the majority of Mozambicans sampled for the study left southern Mozambique as a consequence of political instability and rural poverty, the act of migration in itself becomes a survival strategy.
-This section of the paper examines the ways in which migrants attempt to minimize the costs of entry into another milieu where they are excluded from participation in the 'formal' economy by virtue of lack of skills and/or official documentation.
+This section examines the ways in which migrants attempt to minimize the costs of entry into another milieu where they are excluded from participation in the 'formal' economy by virtue of lack of skills and/or official documentation.
 In this context, the creation of informal economic and social networks, based on common citizenship, language and ethnicity, become a primary vehicle of entry, integration and survival in a foreign environment.

-Networks become important for migrants right from the outset, when information is needed about the intended destination, their reception there and potential economic opportunities available.15 Ethnic linkages play a particularly powerful networking role: Xitsopi speakers from Inhambane, for example, tend to stay in the same area and share similar kinds of jobs in Durban.16 The overwhelming majority of the sample, (80%), also share accommodation with one or more fellow countrymen.
+Networks become important for migrants right from the outset, when information is needed about the intended destination, their reception there and potential economic opportunities available.22 Ethnic linkages play a particularly powerful networking role: Xitsopi speakers from Inhambane, for example, tend to stay in the same area and share similar kinds of jobs in Durban.23 The overwhelming majority of the sample, (80%), also share accommodation with one or more fellow countrymen.
 Shared rental costs and mutual aid in time of need provide a greater sense of security for migrants.
 A minority, (15%), stay with people of other nationalities, such as Zimbabweans, Congolese and Nigerians.

 The networks are constructed in various ways, using the multiple identities that individuals carry with them.
-Mozambicans of mixed race - "mulattos" or "mistos" have created their own set of linkages, living either in the city centre or in former apartheid "coloured" group areas alongside their compatriots.
+Mozambicans of mixed race - "mulattos" or "mistos" - have created their own set of linkages, living either in the city centre or in former apartheid "coloured" group areas alongside their compatriots.
 They look to fellow Mozambicans of mixed race for assistance in finding accommodation and work, and once established, provide assistance for newcomers.
 However, these networks are also widened to include other Mozambicans, on the basis of shared citizenship.
 Information about employment opportunities is shared, as are emotionally significant 'community' events such as the death or imprisonment of a fellow-national, regardless of race, ethnicity or language.
 More importantly, inter-marriage across the diverse Mozambican 'communities' does take place.